yamilburgos/DisgruntledBirds/readme.md

 * Below will be links to style guides.
 Skim through and update your weekend's hw to be stylistically "on fleek".
 * A few things to focus on - proper indentation (possibly the most important), comments, declaration of variables
 * As a reminder, we use the [AirBnB Styleguide](https://github.com/airbnb/javascript).
 We're all capable of improving our style - on one cursory glance through I saw at least three things I do poorly and can improve on.
+* Remeber to use your freshly installed eslint to check your code for errors!

 #### Part 1 - Express with Data

 * Now we're going to build an express app that can handle data
 * Create a new directory called `angry-birds`, with a file called `index.js` and any other files you may need for the below (e.g views).
-* In the `index.js` file, require all modules you need and invoke them as necessary - it's not recommended to just copy + paste code from our earlier exercises, but you can do that here as long as you go through each line and think about what its responsible for
+* In the `index.js` file, require all modules you need and invoke them as necessary.
 * Ensure that your server is listening for a port - have it log 'Listening on Port PORTNUMBER'
 * Read the angry_birds.json file and save that array to a variable that will act like a database
 * Write three GET routes: `/`, `/angry-birds` and `/angry-birds/:id`: